RokGolez/Excel_Projects/README.md

 To start exploring the bike sales analysis:

 1. **Clone or Download**: Ensure you have a local copy of the repository.
-2. **Open Excel Workbook**: Navigate to the 'Bike_Sales_Analysis.xlsx' file and open it with Microsoft Excel.
+2. **Open Excel Workbook**: Navigate to the 'Bike_Sales.xlsx' file and open it with Microsoft Excel.
 3. **Explore the Sheets**: Each sheet in the workbook offers a different viewpoint of the data, with the 'Dashboard' sheet providing a high-level overview.

 ## 📊 Dashboard Overview